Mark Butterfield: Professional career

 After going undrafted in 1996, Butterfield joined the Arizona Cardinals practice squad.
 The Chicago Bears signed Butterfield to their active roster in response to a string of injuries suffered by multiple quarterbacks, including former Stanford teammate Steve Stenstrom.
-He served as the Bears' third string quarterback.
+He served as the Bears' third-string quarterback.

 Butterfield would later spend time in NFL Europe, which included durations with the Scottish Claymores and Frankfurt Galaxy.

 Personal life

-Butterfield is father to Jay Butterfield, a University of Oregon commit who was rated as the 5th overall pro style quarterback prospect in the 2020 recruiting cycle by 24/7 Sports.
+Butterfield is the father of former Oregon and current San Jose State quarterback Jay Butterfield, who was ranked as the 5th overall pro style quarterback prospect in the 2020 recruiting cycle by 247Sports.